Crushing, grinding and bulk sulphide flotation to produce a polymetallic concentrate

 The stratigraphy in the Mt Carlton area is almost flat lying with a gentle 10 degree southerly dip.
 Sulphide veins dipping at moderate to steep angles to the NW host a majority of the known economic mineralisation.

-Mining production is derived from two pits, V2 and A39, utilising conventional drill and blast, load and haul methodologies. .
+Following the completion of the A39 open pit in FY14, mining production is now derived solely from the V2 open pit, utilising conventional drill and blast, load and haul methodologies.
 Mining equipment is contracted under a dry-hire arrangement and is operated by Evolution employees, mining 5 metre benches in 2.5 metres flitches.